stat545ubc-2023/mda-maggiechops/main.md

 ### Filtering the data to look at species of trees within the Acer genus

-In the previous exercise, we explored the number of Maple (Acer) trees across various Vancouver communities.
-Certain species of Maple trees, particularly the Sugar Maple (Acer saccharum), can be used for their sap to create maple syrup.
+In the previous exercise, we explored the number of Maple (Acer genus) trees across various Vancouver communities.
+Certain species of Maple trees, particularly the Sugar Maple (Acer saccharum), can be tapped for their sap which is used to create maple syrup.
 I am interested in further characterizing the distribution of various species of Maple trees in Vancouver.
 While I am pretty sure tapping trees within the city is likely illegal, it would be interesting to see whether certain communities have a greater yield of sap (more Sugar Maple trees).
-The following filtering approach could be modified to look at different tree species, specific neighbourhoods, etc. in subsequent analyses.
+Moreover, the following filtering approach could be modified to look at different tree species, specific neighbourhoods, etc. in subsequent analyses.

     #first we want to filter for only Acer trees
     #also we should remove any data where neighbourhood or species name is missing